 In my free time when I’m not coding, I like to get involved in Cambridge’s amateur theatre scene.
-I’ve been interested in technical theatre since forever; my dad was a Location Engineer with BBC News Location Facilities so in some ways this followed naturally.
+I’ve been interested in technical theatre since forever; my dad was an engineer with BBC News Location Facilities so in some ways this followed naturally.

 At high school I was involved with events ranging from concerts to conferences and from awards evenings to musicals.
 During the Christmas vacation of my first year at university, I was lucky enough to be selected as a technician for the Cambridge University European Theatre Group’s tour of Twelfth Night.
 My summer was then spent touring Japan with the Pembroke Players' tour of Romeo & Juliet.
 2017 saw me take on the role of Production Manager for the Cambridge American Stage Tour’s production of A Midsummer Night’s Dream.